dimi309/clunker/README.md

 Clunker
 =======

-This is my first ever experiment with the Rust language.
+This is an experiment with the Rust language.
 It is basically a program, written in Rust, which draws a box using the Vulkan API.
+It runs on Windows, Linux and MacOS.

 I am not using ash or any other Vulkan-wrapping crate.
 I am just accessing my own [vulkan_helper](https://github.com/dimi309/vulkan_helper) C library with Rust (vulkan_helper is also used by the [small3d](https://github.com/dimi309/small3d) game development library).
 The vulkan_helper and the Vulkan API bindings are created during the build with bindgen.

-The code is clumsy and unsafe (I am new in crab-land) but it works.
+The code is probably clumsy and certainly unsafe, but it works.

 ![clunker](clunker-logo.png)